Chemical cartridge: End-of-service-life indicators

-Despite the presence of solutions for technical problems, and the availability of established certification requirements to the ESLI, during the period from 1984 (first certification standard with requirements for active ESLI) until 2013 not one cartridge with active ESLI was approved in the US.
-It turned out that the requirements for the cartridges are not quite exact, and employers are under no requirement to use these indicators specifically.
+Despite the presence of solutions for technical problems, and the availability of established certification requirements to the ESLI, during the period from 1984 (first certification standard with requirements for active ESLI) until 2013, not one cartridge with active ESLI was approved in the US.
+The requirements for the cartridges are not quite exact, and employers are under no requirement to use these indicators specifically.
 Therefore, respirator manufacturers fear commercial failure when selling new unusual products, although they continue to carry out research and development work in this area.

 Active end-of-service-life indicators: